Alligator hunting: History

 Historically, unregulated hunting has led to dramatic decreases in alligator populations.
 In 1973 the American alligator was listed as endangered under the Endangered Species Act of 1973.
 The American alligator was listed as an endangered species in 1967 under a law that was a precursor to the Endangered Species Act of 1973.
-Since the species' recovery, alligator hunting programs have been established in the majority of U.S. States in the alligator's habitat range.
+Since the species' recovery, alligator hunting programs have been established in the majority of U.S. states in the alligator's habitat range.

 Products

 The main products of alligator hunting are alligator meat and skin.
 Alligator skins have been harvested since the 1800s.
 Alligator skin was used in the manufacture of boots, belts, and saddles.
 In the early 1900s some states began the commercial tanning of alligator skin.
-The increased popularity of alligator leather lead to the rise of alligator farming, now a $60 million industry.
+The increased popularity of alligator leather led to the rise of alligator farming, now a $60 million industry.
 Following the global economic recession of 2008, demand for wild alligator skins declined dramatically.
 In the state of Louisiana the number of reported skins dropped from 35,625 to 9,139 in one year.